-Building out a new healthcare clinic involves a lot more than just the general contractor's bid.
+Building out a new healthcare clinic involves a lot more than the general contractor's bid.
 It's an exciting time when an innovative care model is ready to take physical form, but for founders and leaders, the financial realities of scaling brick-and-mortar footprints can hide significant, unexpected complexities.
-Understanding these true costs upfront is absolutely critical to turning your vision into a sustainable reality.

-From a venture capital perspective, firms see countless promising care models.
+Firms see countless promising care models.
 However, the transition to physical locations often introduces unforeseen financial complexities that can quickly derail even the best plans.
 Many founders significantly underestimate the total capital outlay required, beyond just the core construction.

 Unmasking the Hidden Costs: Where Budgets Go Sideways